lovetoys/lovetoys/README.md

 #### Engine:removeInitializer(name)
 - **name** - (String) - Name of the component

-The initializer that is registert to this component will be deleted.
+The initializer that is registered to this component will be deleted.

 #### Example